Rheum4Science: Complement Pathways

 Learning Objectives

-• Compare the three complement pathways – understanding how both their unique and shared components function in normal immune response.
+• Compare the three complement pathways – understand how their unique and shared components function in normal immune response.

 • Describe the effects of complement activation on innate and adaptive immunity in both normal and pathologic states.